Carlangelomikhael/Blockchain-DEV-ISS/README.md

 ### REQUIREMENTS
 ------------
 * [Python 3](https://www.python.org/downloads/)
-* Create a seperate directory on your device that will store all the client or server files
+* Create a seperate directory on your device that will store all the client or server files.
 * Install requirements.txt file:
-  * First Step: Place the file in the folder that you created earlier
+  * First Step: Place the file in the folder that you created earlier.
   * Second Step: Open your **CMD** and make sure the current **working** directory is the project's folder directory.
   * Third Step: Write ***pip install requirements.txt*** and then press the enter key.
   *Example*: If your project has this path **C:\Users\User\ISSCORE** then: